• +254 (20) 2710051/71/73/75/81 or (0)736 712 864

 Dr. Mumbua is a member of the Commission, nominated by the Teachers Service Commission (TSC).
 She chairs the Corporate Image and Stakeholder Management Committee of the Commission.

-Dr. Mumbua possesses remarkable wealth of experience in strategic leadership in specialized training institutions in the public and private sector.
-While serving as the Director of Kenya Institute School of Management (KIMSOM), she successfully spearheaded the transformation process leading to the establishment of the Management University of Africa (MUA), where she served as the pioneer Director, Institutional Development and Quality Assurance and Registrar, Academic and Student Affairs.
+Dr. Mumbua possesses remarkable wealth of experience in strategic leadership in specialised training institutions in the public and private sector.
+While serving as the Director of the Kenya Institute of Management, she successfully spearheaded the transformation process leading to the establishment of the Management University of Africa, where she served as the pioneer Director, Institutional Development and Quality Assurance and Registrar, Academic and Student Affairs.

-Dr. Mumbua holds a Bachelor of Education – Arts (Kenyatta University), Master’s Degree in Education Administration and Planning, University of Nairobi (UoN), Master Degree in Business Administration (Esami Business School) and Doctor of Philosophy - Education Administration and Planning (Catholic University of Eastern Africa), with a focus on quality assurance management.
+Dr. Mumbua holds a Bachelor of Education – Arts (Kenyatta University), Master’s Degree in Education Administration and Planning, University of Nairobi (UoN), Master’s Degree in Business Administration (ESAMI Business School) and Doctor of Philosophy (PhD) - Education Administration and Planning (Catholic University of Eastern Africa), with a focus on quality assurance management.
 She also holds a Certificate in Global Diplomacy (Diplomacy in the Modern World) from University of London.

 Ms Margaret Sawe